SharePoint/PnP-Guidance/articles/Data-storage-options-in-SharePoint-Online.md

 The following are the advantages to using this approach:

-- A given web service can support multiple apps.
+- A given web service can support multiple add-ins.

 - You can update your web service without having to update and redeploy your app.